21 Healthiest Vegetables To Eat According to a Nutritionist in 2025

 Brussels sprouts, small cruciferous vegetables resembling miniature cabbages, are packed with nutrients, making them some of the healthiest vegetables to include in your diet.
 They shine as one of the healthiest vegetables thanks to their rich content of vitamins C and K, as well as their high amounts of fiber.

-Brussels sprouts are also one of the best vegetables to eat for supporting heart health and reducing inflammation, largely due to an antioxidant known as kaempferol.
+Brussels sprouts are also among the healthiest vegetables linked to supporting heart health and reducing inflammation, largely due to an antioxidant known as kaempferol.
 Although they’re among the healthiest vegetables to eat, their high fiber content can lead to gas or bloating.
 However, gradually increasing intake and cooking them thoroughly can mitigate this effect.

 Steamed or roasted, they work great in many tasty dishes like sautéed Brussels sprouts or Brussels sprouts and bacon.